iainmstott/popdemo/README.md

 **The development package is folder *x.x-x_dev*, where x.x-x is the most recent version number**.

-A list of current and possible future changes can be found in *devlist.txt*.
+A list of possible future changes can be found in *devlist.txt*.

-To install: Run these lines of code in R.
+To install, run the following lines of R code.
-The first line installs some packags from [CRAN](https://cran.r-project.org/): devtools (used to install from GitHub), and some dependencies.
+The first line installs some packages from CRAN: devtools (used to install from GitHub), and some dependencies.
 The second line installs popdemo from GitHub.
 ```
 install.packages(c("devtools", "expm", "MCMCpack", "markovchain"))